 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-With so many people moving at once, expect long queues, heavy traffic and tensions running high.
+Despite the reduced passenger traffic, airports will still be crowded so expect long queues, heavy traffic and tensions running high.

 Adding to the stress is everything else besides the travel.
-You must double-check you’ve wrapped and packed every present, organising a full wardrobe of clothes for both winter and summer (depending to where you are travelling) and racing to the airport at the same time as thousands of others.
+You must double-check you’ve wrapped and packed every present, organising a full wardrobe of clothes for both winter and summer (depending on where you are travelling) and racing to the airport at the same time as thousands of others.
 You also have to make sure you have your COVID-19 paperwork in order, from vaccine cards to negative test results, and of course, your mask.

-Ideally, you’ll be relaxed and ready to board the flight, perhaps in an airport lounge, but if the very worst happens and you miss your flight, here’s what to do.
+Ideally, you’ll be able to relax and be ready to board the flight, perhaps in an airport lounge, but if the very worst happens and you miss your flight, here’s what to do.

 Stay calm (and carry on)